Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Discussion

 Protocol Futuring is not a substitute for infrastructural inversion, protocol ethnography, or policy prototyping; it complements these approaches by enabling inquiry under conditions where infrastructures are emergent, opaque, or not yet materially instantiated.
 Infrastructural inversion \cite{bowker1994science} reveals the hidden labor and classificatory schemes underpinning existing systems—but it presupposes a working infrastructure to invert.
 Protocol ethnography similarly depends on observable practices.
 Policy prototyping surfaces governance consequences, but is typically constrained to near-future institutional imaginaries.
 In contrast, Protocol Futuring is most valuable when protocols are nascent, rapidly evolving, or too abstract to have accumulated empirical traces.
 It provides a systematic way to explore long-range second-order effects when no real-world data yet exists, and to make consequential drift, contestation, or ossification experientially accessible to participants.

+A concrete example from Knowledge Futurama illustrates this complementarity.
+If one were to study Wikipedia's current archival practices through infrastructural inversion or protocol ethnography, one might surface the labor of verification, disputes over authority, governance bottlenecks, funding dependencies, and tensions between openness and control.
+These approaches make visible the hidden work and politics of existing archival infrastructures.
+What Protocol Futuring uniquely offers is that it extends this analysis by making visible how these same protocol rules transform over centuries of reinterpretation.
+Through speculative relay and crisis inheritance, participants surfaced dynamics that cannot yet be empirically observed.
+Rather than revealing what archives are, Protocol Futuring reveals what archive protocols become as they traverse long temporal horizons, shifting social imaginaries, and cumulative reinterpretation.

-Design futuring and critical/speculative design have historically emphasized form-giving: using material artifacts—objects, interfaces, films—to tell stories about possible futures \cite{Dunne2013, fry2009design}.
-Brandt, Binder, and Sanders highlight how materials and design things become shared platforms for participatory exploration and ongoing infrastructuring \cite{Sanders2010framework}.
+Design futuring and critical/speculative design have historically emphasized form-giving: using material artifacts—objects, interfaces, films—to tell stories about possible futures \cite{dunne2013speculative, fry2009design}. \citet{Sanders2010framework} highlight how materials and design things become shared platforms for participatory exploration and ongoing infrastructuring.
 In this tradition, speculative artifacts can generate knowledge by embodying tensions, inviting interpretation, and revealing otherwise latent assumptions.

 Protocol Futuring diverges from this artifact-centric focus by treating rules, standards, and coordination mechanisms as the primary design material.
 Instead of asking “What if this object existed?”, we ask “What if this protocol governed interactions?”
 Yet this does not mean form and material disappear.
 In our practice, protocols are materialized through a variety of representational forms: pseudo-RFCs, diagrams, decks of rule cards, AI-generated films, and workshop enactments.
 These are not incidental; they are the forms through which participants grasp, negotiate, and contest protocols.
 Future work can deepen this connection by explicitly drawing on material speculation—e.g., building physical or mixed-reality artifacts whose behavior is driven by alternative protocol logics—to explore what is gained or lost when rules are embodied in different media.